 A good blender can pump out silky-smooth purees and make short work of frozen drinks.
-But a bad blender can leave you with lumpy milkshakes and a headache from the motor noise.
+But a bad blender can leave you with lumpy smoothies and a headache from the motor noise.

 Here are our tips for choosing a blender.
 Plus, for CHOICE members only, we'll reveal the top-scoring blenders from our rigorous lab tests.
 If you're not yet a member, join CHOICE to get instant access to all of our expert, independent reviews.

 What kind of blender should I buy?

-From a single-serve models suitable for smoothies for one, through to high-powered machines that can whip up hot soups from raw ingredients using blade friction alone, there are so many options when it comes to blenders.
+From a single-serve model suitable for smoothies for one, through to high-powered machines that can whip up hot soups from raw ingredients using blade friction alone, there are so many options when it comes to blenders.